Tu Hai

 "Tu Hai" is an Indian Hindi-language song from the soundtrack album of the 2016 Hindi film Mohenjo Daro.
 The song is sung by A. R. Rahman and Sanah Moidutty.
 The music of the song was composed by A. R. Rahman while the lyrics were penned by Javed Akhtar.
 The music video of the track features Hrithik Roshan and Pooja Hegde.
 The song's lyrical version was released on 10 August 2016, while the video song was released on 6 July 2016 under the music label T-Series.

 The song received positive reviews from film critics, the majority of whom complimented its composition.
 The song was reprised in MTV Unplugged Season 6 and was also rendered by A. R. Rahman.

-Development

-A. R. Rahman recorded "Tu Hai" which was mixed and mastered by Suresh Permal in Panchathan Record Inn.

 Music video

-The music video features Hrithik Roshan and Pooja Hegde dancing for the single.
+The music video features Hrithik Roshan and Pooja Hegde dancing around the Great Bath.
+The Bollywood dance inspiration during the time of the Indus Valley Civilisation was termed inaccurate, and the Great Bath was termed as looking like a chlorinated swimming pool.